-- Make it look like you tried.
+- Elaborate on answers and come prepared.
 Don’t write “yes” to a question.
 Explain your answer.
 If you’re doing a presentation, prepare it ahead of time instead of making up stuff on the spot.
 If you get to choose your own topic, choose your own topic instead of using whatever example the instructor used in class.

 If it looks incredibly easy, it is!
 However, keep in mind that many classroom policies are set up with the expectation that students will not be coping with personal issues or will not need accommodations.
 This is unfortunate and policies are slowly changing.
 So if you do find some of these suggestions difficult, you may want to contact any relevant offices or resources on your campus, and talk to your instructor about them if possible.